Landaman/softeng-framework-mqp/apps/backend/readme.md

 - bin/www.ts is the entrypoint for the program.
-It creates an HTTP server on the correct port, provides clean output if that fails, and provides last-ditch exception handling and startup output
+It creates an HTTP server on the correct port, provides clean output if that fails, and provides last-ditch exception handling and startup output.
+You probably don't need to edit this.
 - app.ts is the Express.js entrypoint.
 It defines the Express routers (see Express docs for info), logging, and basic error trapping. routes/* define the routers Express uses.
 This is where the bulk